riodda/alpaca-trading-bot/README.md

 5. Some security/token/password on webhook
 6. Formal check of payload
 7. Support for pre and after hour markets (can't be tested on paper)
+8. Check Daytrade Status
+9. Check If enough buying power for buy